Staten Island Mothers Day Restaurants 2022 SI

 But as the saying goes, the early bird gets the [worm] better seating, so book early.

 Mother's Day History - Restaurants on Staten Island

 The origins of Mother's Day in the United States began with the efforts by Anna Jarvis in honor of her own mother.
 According to Wikipedia, Anna began the campaign in 1905 - the year her mother died - and in 1910 West Virginia was the first state to adopt it as a holiday.
 In 1914 Woodrow Wilson made the second Sunday in May as a national holiday to honor mothers.

-Staten Island St Patrick's Day Bars, Restaurants & Irish Pubs
+Staten Island St Patrick's Day Bars, Restaurants & Historic Irish Pubs SI 2022

 Staten Island St Pat's Day Irish Pubs in Castleton, Stapleton, Richmond Town, Great Kills, Rossville, Tompkinsville near St. George, Westerleigh & South Beach Neighborhoods of Staten Island

 St Patrick's Day is on a Thursday this year.